openafs-contrib/ansible-openafs/docs/source/roles/client.rst

   The AFS filesystem mount point.
 This value is written to the ``cacheinfo`` file.

-  Default value is autodetected from the ``cacheinfo`` file installed by packages.
+  Default value is auto-detected from the ``cacheinfo`` file installed by packages.

-  Default: autodetected, fallback to ``/afs``
+  Default: auto-detected, fallback to ``/afs``

 afs_cachedir
-  The path to the AFS cache.
+  The path to the OpenAFS cache directory.
 This value is written to the ``cacheinfo`` file.

-  Default value is autodetected from the ``cacheinfo`` file installed by packages.
+  When installing the client from packages, the default value is detected from the packaged ``cacheinfo`` file.

+  When installing the client from source, the default value is ``/var/cache/openafs`` when the client was build with modern installation paths, otherwise the default value is ``/usr/vice/cache`` if the client was built with the Transarc compatibility paths.

-  Default: autodetected, fallback to ``/usr/vice/cache``
+  Default: auto-detected, fallback to ``/var/cache/openafs``

 afs_cachesize
-  The size of the AFS cache.
-This valus is written to the ``cacheinfo`` file.
+  The size of the OpenAFS cache.
+This value is written to the ``cacheinfo`` file.

-  Default value is autodetected from the ``cacheinfo`` file installed by packages.
+  Default value is auto-detected from the ``cacheinfo`` file installed by packages.

-  Default: autodetected, fallback to 50000
+  Default: auto-detected, fallback to 50000

 afs_afsd_opts
   The ``afsd`` command line arguments to override the value provided